qzhang503/proteoQ/README.md

-Quantitative differences greater than 0.5 at a log2 scale is relatively large in TMT experiments,\[5\] which can be in part ascribed to a phenomenum called peptide co-isolation and co-fragmentation in reporter ion-based MS experiments.
+Quantitative differences greater than 0.5 at a log2 scale is relatively large in TMT experiments,\[5\] which can be in part ascribed to a phenomenon called peptide co-isolation and co-fragmentation in reporter ion-based MS experiments.
 We might, for instance, perform an additional cleanup by removing column-wisely data points with CV greater than 0.5 (**Figure 1B**):